GoogleCloudPlatform/appengine-googleanalytics-java/README.md

 an application, and get a tracking id.
 - Use that tracking id when you are Instantiating a `GoogleAnalyticsTracking` object.

+To build the library, run

+    mvn package

+This will create `tracking-1.0-SNAPSHOT.jar` in the `target` directory.

+Building will run the tests, but to explicitly run tests you can use the test target

+    mvn test

 ## Running the demo

 Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 7+ in order to run.

-- Modify the *tracking.jsp* to use your own tracking id if you wish to test tracking events to your own account.
+- Modify the `tracking.jsp` to use your own tracking id if you wish to test tracking events to your own account.

-To build, run
+To build the demo, run

     mvn package

-Building will run the tests, but to explicitly run tests you can use the test target

-    mvn test

 To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included in this demo.
 Just run the command.